Arkansas State Police investigating after pursuit ends in deadly crash

 A man was killed on Sunday after a trooper used a precision immobilization technique to stop him during a pursuit that began in Forrest City, police said.

-John Bomar, 19, of Kentucky died on Sunday from injuries sustained in the crash after being transported to a Wynne hospital, according to a news release from the Arkansas State Police.
+John Bomar, 19, of Kentucky died from injuries suffered in the crash after being transported to a Wynne hospital, according to a news release from the Arkansas State Police.

-The release states that around 4:30 p.m., a trooper stopped Bomar due to a traffic violation after he exited the eastbound lanes of Interstate 40 in Forrest City and turned north onto Arkansas 1.
+The release states that around 4:30 p.m., a trooper attempted to stop Bomar due to a traffic violation.
+Afterward he exited the eastbound lanes of Interstate 40 in Forrest City and turned north onto Arkansas 1.

 Troopers say Bomar's speed increased to more than 100 mph.
 According to the release, he was driving "recklessly" and "endangering other motorists."